FStarLang/FStar/examples/steel/README_icfp21.md

 inside of the examples/steel folder.

-The reimplementations of SteelCore libraries presented in Section 5.1 correspond to the modules `Steel.SpinLock`, `Steel.ForkJoin`, and `Steel.Channel.Simplex` inside the ulib/experimental folder.
+The reimplementations of SteelCore libraries presented in Section 5.1 correspond to the modules `Steel.SpinLock`, `Steel.Primitive.ForkJoin`, and `Steel.Channel.Simplex` inside the ulib/experimental folder.
 We also include the original SteelCore implementations we compared against in examples/steel/steelcore, with the same module names but the `fst(i)_old` extensions.
 Note that these implementations do not verify anymore, as they correspond to an earlier version of the Steel framework.
 We only include them for historical purposes.